vitorjaguat/react-notes/README.md

   logout: () => {},
 });

-//helper function to set duration of storage of token in localStorage: const calculateRemainingTime = (expirationTime) => {
+//helper function to calculate remaining time using stored expirationTime and current time const calculateRemainingTime = (expirationTime) => {
-  const currentTime = new Date().getTime(); //get the current timestamp in miliseconds const adjustedExpTime = new Date(expirationTime).getTime(); //convert expirationTime to miliseconds
+  const currentTime = new Date().getTime(); //get the current timestamp in miliseconds const adjustedExpTime = new Date(expirationTime).getTime(); //convert expirationTime to a timestamp (ms)

   const remainingDuration = adjustedExpTime - currentTime;